Shahxad-Akram/flutter_tex/README.md

 [Complete working application Example](https://github.com/shahxadakram/flutter_tex/tree/master/example)

-## Known Issues:
+## To Do:
-- A bit slow rendering speed.
+- Speed Optimizations as it's a bit slow rendering speed.
 It takes 1-2 seconds to render after application loaded.
+- Beta support for Flutter Web, Automatically calculation of TeXView Height in Flutter Web and much more to do for Flutter Web.

 ## Cautions:
 - Please avoid using too many TeXViews in a single page, because this is based on [webview_flutter](https://pub.dartlang.org/packages/webview_flutter) a complete web browser.
 Which may cause to slow down your app.